 This excerpt presents a perfect example of parallel structure, describing a convict who becomes Magwitch.
-See the first three sentences, which start in a similar way, while the next phrases follow the same structure.
+Notice that the first three sentences, which start in a similar way, while the next phrases follow another, similar structure.

 “Humanity has advanced, when it has advanced, not because it has been sober, responsible, and cautious, but because it has been playful, rebellious, and immature.”

 This is another excellent example of parallel structure.
-These structures are giving rhythm to sentences and leaving them grammatically balanced.
+These structures give rhythm to sentences and leaving them grammatically balanced.

 We real cool.
 We

 The parallel structures in this short poem give it a little waltz and jingle feel.
 Each parallel sentence follows a basic pattern, starting with pronouns and ending with nouns and adverbs, except the first line, which ends with an adjective.

 Function of Parallel Structure

 Parallel structure creates fluency in writing and enhances readability, as it uses patterns of words in a way that readers can easily follow, and relate them to each other.
 It makes language appear refined, especially in writing and advertising.
 It also lends consistency to professional writing, as it provides rhythm and balance that lead the readers to the exact idea, without any misguidance.
 In addition, parallel structures synchronize, repeat and emphasize the words and thoughts of the writers.